Abu Muhammad al-Sufyani: Origins

-Abu Muhammad was a member of the Umayyad family, the son of Abd Allah ibn Yazid and grandson of Caliph Yazid I. He was related to Caliph al-Walid II through the latter's aunt, Atika bint Yazid.
-He adopted the epithet 'al-Sufyani' as both a reference to his descent from Caliph Mu'awiya ibn Abi Sufyan and a claim to being the early Islamic messianic figure, al-Sufyani.
-Abu Muhammad's claim was embraced by many in Islamic Syria, particularly the people of Homs, who believed him to be a messiah-like figure who would destroy the rising Abbasid Caliphate.
+Ziyad ibn Abd Allah ibn Yazid ibn Muawiya, commonly known as Abu Muhammad al-Sufyani, was a member of the Sufyanid branch of the Umayyad family.
+He was the son of Abd Allah ibn Yazid and Umm Uthman bint Sa'id, a daughter of Sa'id ibn al-As.
+Through his father, he was a grandson of Caliph Yazid I, while through his mother he was descended from the prominent Umayyad family of Sa'id ibn al-As.
+He was related to Caliph al-Walid II through the latter's aunt, Atika bint Yazid.

+Abu Muhammad was a resident of the Damascus area and was noted among the valiant warriors of the Umayyads.
+In the early stages of the Third Fitna, Caliph al-Walid II dispatched him to challenge the army of Yazid ibn al-Walid, but Abu Muhammad did not follow his orders.
+After a series of episodes in Homs and Damascus, during which he was twice captured and released, he eventually arrived in Qinnasrin and later Aleppo.
 The Umayyad caliph Marwan II had Abu Muhammad imprisoned in Harran for much of the second half of his reign.
 Abu Muhammad did not escape his incarceration when other inmates broke out; those inmates were caught and killed by Harran's inhabitants.
 Marwan released Abu Muhammad after his defeat by the Abbasids at the Battle of the Zab in January 750.

 Revolt

+Following the Abbasid overthrow of the Umayyads and his release by Marwan II, Abu Muhammad arrived in northern Syria, where he declared himself caliph during the reign of al-Saffah.
+He adopted the epithet al-Sufyani both as a reference to his descent from Caliph Mu'awiya ibn Abi Sufyan and as a claim to the early Islamic messianic figure al-Sufyani.
+Recognized by thousands of followers, his claim was embraced by many in Syria, particularly the people of Homs, who believed him to be a messiah-like figure who would deliver a golden age and destroy the rising Abbasid Caliphate.

 Later in 750, the Qaysi general, Abu al-Ward, launched a revolt to defeat the Abbasids, rallying his kinsmen and other Qaysis and disavowing his allegiance to the Abbasid governor of Syria, Abd Allah ibn Ali.
 Abu Muhammad joined the revolt as a leader of the Yaman tribal confederation of Homs and Palmyra.
 Abu Muhammad assumed political leadership of the revolt and issued a claim to leadership of the Umayyad Caliphate, reaching out for support from other Umayyad nobles.
 Abu al-Ward, meanwhile, served as the revolt's military commander, though this command was likely limited to the Qaysi troops, the Yamani troops being led by al-Asbagh ibn Dhu'ala al-Kalbi.
 Although the intent of the revolt was to combat the Abbasids, particularly their Khurasani soldiers, it became a joint Qaysi–Yamani effort to gain control of the Umayyad Caliphate.